oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 document provides an overview of creating and using actuator profile schemas.
 This document illustrates creating a schema for a new actuator profile, using an OpenC2 controller for [LED display panels](https://www.amazon.com/panels-digital-module-display-P3-19296mm/dp/B079JSKF21) as an example.
-Using a toy example separates the mechanics of profile creation from unnecessary consideration of of cybersecurity functionality.
+Using a toy example separates the mechanics of profile creation from unnecessary consideration of cybersecurity functionality.
 Following the Sparrell naming scheme we'll call this the "[blinky](https://github.com/sparrell/BlinkyHaHa)" profile, but it is intended to support a range of LED matrix displays including the Sparrell device.